If you’ve been reading my series about our Pigeon Forge trip a few weeks ago then you already know how much fun we had!

 What To Do In Pigeon Forge

 We are going to start with The Island, it is where our hotel is located so we really got to explore this amazing attraction.
 The Island is Pigeon Forge’s premier entertainment, dining, and shopping destination.
-Our daughters loved The Island and everything there was to do, which was also where our hotel was so everything was extremely convenient.
+Our daughters loved The Island and everything there was to do, which was also where we stayed so everything was extremely convenient.

 Great Smoky Mountain Wheel